-See the Detailed Configuration section for instructions on setting up the Stackato VM in these situations.
+See the Detailed Configuration section for instructions on setting up the Helion Stackato VM in these situations.

-The Management Console will load, and you will be prompted to create the first administrative user (and the first organization) for the system.
+The Management Console will load, and you will be prompted to create the first administrator (and the first organization) for the system.
 Use these account credentials to push applications, create additional users, and configure the system.

-Not that each organization has an assigned quota definition, which should be changed or edited to reflect the resources available on the VM/cluster.
+Each organization has an assigned quota plan that should be changed or edited to reflect the resources available on the VM or cluster.

 Before members of an organization can deploy applications, one or more spaces must be added to the organization.
-The Managment Console will prompt for creation of the first space, and subsequent spaces can be created by clicking the + Add Space button in the Organization view (or the stackato create-space command).
+The Management Console will prompt for creation of the first space, and subsequent spaces can be created by clicking Add Space in the Organizations view (or the stackato create-space command).

 In order to leave as much memory as possible available for user applications, the micro cloud starts with a number of services disabled by default:

-You can enable them individually in the Management Console under Admin > Cluster > Node Settings (cog icon button), or use kato role add.
+You can enable them individually in the Management Console.
+Click Admin > Cluster and then click the cog icon, or use the kato role add command.